HyperInspire/HyperInspire.github.io/docs/guides/python-rockchip-device.md

 If you want to run InspireFace on a Rockchip device with a Linux system and get hardware acceleration support such as **Rockchip NPU** and **Rockchip RGA**, you need to manually create a Python version installation package.

 ::: warning
-If you do not need the support of device acceleration such as NPU and RGA, you can directly use pip to install the regular CPU version.
-This will be very easy, but you will not be able to leverage the performance advantages of the device, and the computation speed will be slow.
+If you do not need the support of device acceleration such as NPU and RGA, you can directly use pip to install the regular **CPU** version.
+This will be very easy, but you will not be able to leverage the performance advantages of the device, and the computation **speed will be slow**.
 :::

 Before creating the installation package, ensure that the following configurations are complete: